 Ham-Pineapple Garlic Rice

 - 2 cloves garlic minced

 - 1 medium onion chopped

 - 1 cup pineapple cubes fresh or canned, drain juice

 - 3 cups cooked rice at least a day old, refrigerated

 - 1 teaspoon salt

 - 1 tablespoon chopped parsley for garnish (optional)

 - 3 to 4 cooked eggs for serving

-- Over medium heat, in a large skillet add the vegetable or corn oil.
+- Over medium heat, in a large skillet add the vegetable oil.
 When oil is hot enough in about 1 to 2 minutes, add the minced garlic.
 With a cooking spoon, press the garlic against the skillet well to spread out the garlic flavors.
 Then add the chopped onions and cook for 2 minutes till onions are translucent.